mkopsnc/catalogue_qt_docker/docker-compose/README.md

-api-noauth.yml - configured for running Docker compose in single-user mode (no tokens are used for authorization/authentication) api-production.yml - configured for production Keycloak instance (eduTEAMS) api-remote.yml - configuration for instalation on remote machines ui-auth.yml - ui with kyecloak and TLS authentication ui-debug.yml - ui-noauth.yml - ui without any authentication, for local instalation ui-remote-chara.yml - configuration for instalation on remote machines
+api-noauth.yml - configured for running Docker compose in single-user mode (no tokens are used for authorization/authentication) api-production.yml - configured for production Keycloak instance (eduTEAMS) api-remote.yml - configuration for instalation on remote machines proxy-noauth.yml - reverse-proxy configuration without SSL, which enables unsecured UI in webbrowser proxy-auth-chara.yml - reverse-proxy configuration with SSL, which enable secured UI in webbrowser ui-auth.yml - ui with kyecloak and TLS authentication ui-debug.yml - ui-noauth.yml - ui without any authentication, for local instalation ui-remote-chara.yml - configuration for instalation on remote machines
 ```

 You can run given configuration by calling